 The CSC will provide regular updates, no less than 3 per year, to the direct customers of the IANA naming function.
 These updates may be provided to the RySG and the ccNSO during ICANN meetings.

-The CSC will also consider requests from other groups to provide updates regarding IANA’s performance.
+The CSC will also consider requests from other groups to provide updates regarding the IANA Functions Operator’s performance.

 Record of Proceedings